3v401/Others/Assembler_Project/README.md

 5. insertDiscP1
 6. checkEndP1

-#### Part 2: Winning condition:
+### Part 2: Winning condition:

 Part two of the project extends functionality to detect a winner by checking for 4 connected discs in horizontal, vertical, or diagonal lines.
-The subroutine to define is:
+The subroutines to define are:

 1. calcIndexP2
 2. updateBoardP2